-Imagine the scene: it is a hot summer day on a Sunday morning and a long queue of cars is waiting to enter their local car wash to get their cars sparkling clean.
-Suddenly the automatic car wash system breaks down due to a faulty bearing that has become ruined by the penetration of dirt and water.
-The owners of the car wash station may not be able to get service staff to fix the machine on a Sunday.
-Meanwhile, their car wash business is losing revenue while their customers are driving away disappointed.
+Imagine the scene: it is a hot summer day on a Saturday morning.
+And a long queue of cars is waiting to enter their local car wash to get cleaned.
+Suddenly the automatic car wash system breaks down due to a faulty bearing.
+Which has become ruined by the penetration of dirt and water.
+The owners of the car wash station may not be able to get service staff to fix the machine.
+Meanwhile, their car wash business is losing revenue.
+While their customers are driving away disappointed.

 A German company has become the first to offer customers the option of fitting Extreme Bearings onto a car wash system.

 A total of four bearings are located on the conveyor on two shafts that move a car slowly through the car wash tunnel.
-These bearings are right in the firing line for water, detergents and dirt that run off from dripping wet cars.
-In winter, the run-off water can also include salt spread on roads.
-Nevertheless, the cap and seal on the Extreme Bearing keep the dirt and water out giving the bearing an extremely long life.
+These bearings are right in the fire line for water, detergents and dirt that run off from dripping wet cars.
+And in winter, the run-off water can also include salt spread on roads.
+Nevertheless, the cap and seal on the Extreme Bearing keep the dirt and water out.
+Giving the bearing an extremely long life.

 So far the bearings have been tested in the conveyor equipment pushing the wheels of the car at ground level.
 However, in future, the bearings could also be used for the machines operating the brushes.